njderenne/wordUp/README.md

   ![Dashboard](client/public/images/message.JPG)

   ## Description
   wordUp is a real-time chat application for users to communicate with each other over the internet.
-The user is able to signup or login to their profile for personalized chats with other users.
-When on the dashboard of the application the user can select chats that they have to see messages that they or the other chat participants have sent.
-There is a input field for the user to add a message to submit to the current selected chat.
-Any user can add a chat or conversation on the sidebar as well as add participants to a conversation.
-There is also an add a friend button that will pop up a modal to add a friend to the users account.
+The user is able to sign up or login to their profile for personalized chats with other users.
+When on the dashboard of the application the user can select current chats that they have, add a new chat, or delete one.
+There is an input field along the bottom for the user to send a message as well as add participants and view participants in the selected chat.
+There is also an add a friend button that will pop up a modal to add a friend to the user's account.
 Multiple users can be added to a single chat as long as they are in your friends list.
 This application was created as a PWA allowing for seamless offline functionality.

   ## Table of Contents
   * [Technologies](#technologies)